adoptium/adoptium.net-redesign/README.md

-# Adoptium Website
+# Adoptium Site

 [![Netlify Status](https://api.netlify.com/api/v1/badges/359195e4-6832-4457-b67c-e79ddaf8c549/deploy-status)](https://app.netlify.com/sites/eclipsefdn-adoptium-v2/deploys)

 This repository contains the source code for [https://adoptium.net](https://adoptium.net).

 The main branch contains the source code necessary for development.
-The production website is hosted on Netlify which also supports pull request staging.
+The production site is hosted on Netlify which also supports pull request staging.

 ## Tech Stack

-This is is a NodeJS / NPM driven stack with AsciiDoc used for static content and Gatsby as the rendering engine etc.
+This is is a Node.js / npm driven stack with AsciiDoc used for static content and Gatsby as the rendering engine etc.

 ## How to develop locally

-This assumes you already have Node.js and NPM installed.
-At time of writing we use Node.js 16.14.0 and NPM 8.3.1.
+This assumes you already have Node.js and npm installed.
+At time of writing we use Node.js 16.14.0 and npm 8.3.1.
 We recommend using nvm to manage your versions.

 1. Install your dependencies